-Throughout the year employee engagement activities, highlighting CRS awareness, such as emergency food packing and pandemic relief fundraisers were launched to ensure our employees are aware, educated and feel a personal connection to environmental and social issues within their local communities.
+Throughout the year, employee engagement activities were organised to ensure our employees are aware, educated and feel a personal connection to environmental and social issues within their local communities.
 Group-wide initiatives such as WorkPlace2025 and Work Improvement Teams provide a platform for employees to voice their opinions and suggest business and sustainability-related initiatives.